dominicmauro/tales/content/about.md

 We're playing **Shadowdark** - a fast, deadly, and old-school adventure RPG with:

-- **Quick Character Creation**: Roll 3d6 down the line, pick a class, and you're ready to go in minutes
+- **Quick Character Creation**: Roll 3d6 down the line, pick a class, and you're ready to go in minutes.
 - **Torch Timers**: Light sources burn in real-time.
 When they're gone, beware!
-You don't have darkvision, but the monsters do
+You don't have darkvision, but the monsters do.
-- **Loot-based Leveling**: Finding loot grants experience, slaying monsters does not
+- **Loot-based Leveling**: Finding loot grants experience, slaying monsters does not.
-- **Rulings Over Rules**: Common sense and creativity beat rule-lawyering
+- **Rulings Over Rules**: Common sense and creativity beat rule-lawyering.

 ### The World